MP3 Encoder Help Guides and reference for converting audio files to MP3 on macOS

 Brings up the Metadata Editor.

-File Info toolbar icon File Info
+File Info

 Brings up the File Info Window.

-Add Files toolbar icon Add Files
+Add Files

 Brings up an Open Files dialog, allowing you to add files or folders to the queue.
 See Adding/Removing Files for more details.

-Remove Files toolbar icon Remove Files
+Remove Files

 Removes the selected files from the queue.
 See Adding/Removing Files for more details.

-Delete Original checkbox
+/ Delete Original

-Output Location toolbar item
+Output Location

 File List

-MP3 Encoder file list showing queued files with progress bars
+MP3 Encoder file list showing queued files

 In the center of the window is a list of every file to be encoded.
 Each file has its own progress bar that shows encoding progress.